 - 4 tablespoon thick coconut milk (or coconut cream)

-- Soak glutinous black rice in cold water for 2 hours, drained.
+- Soak glutinous black rice in cold water for 4 hours, preferrably overnight, drained.

 - In a soup pot, add the glutinous rice, water, pandan leaves, and salt and bring to boil.
 Cook until the liquid has thickened.